William Henry Harris (academic)

 William Henry Harris (28 April 1884 – 23 January 1956) was a British Welsh-speaking priest, academic and translator.
 Ordained in 1914, he served for most of his life (1919-1941) as a teacher of theology at St David's College, Lampeter, becoming a professor of theology at the college in 1940 and Professor of Welsh in 1941.
-At the same time, he served at St David's Cathedral as precentor (1933), canon (1937) and treasurer (1948).
+At the same time, he served at St David's Cathedral as canon (1937) and treasurer (1948).
 He translated several hymns and liturgical texts into Welsh.
 As a theologian, he valued the Catholic inheritance in the reformed churches and fostered this inheritance within the Church in Wales.
 He also served as professor of Welsh at St David's College, Lampeter.

 Early life

 He was born on 28 April 1884 at Pantysgellog, Dowlais, Glamorgan, Wales.
 His parents were John and Anne Harris, and he attended Merthyr County School.
 He went on to gain a first-class BA degree from St David's College, Lampeter in 1910, and then a B.Litt. in 1913 and M.A. in 1914 from Jesus College, Oxford, where he held the Meyrick Research Scholarship and the Powis Exhibition.

 Harris was ordained a deacon in 1913 and a priest in 1914.
 After first being curate in Ystradgynlais in the Swansea Valley, he moved to Christ Church, Swansea, in 1917 and then to All Saints, Oystermouth, Swansea, in the following year.

 In 1919 he took the post of lecturer in theology at St David's College, Lampeter.
-He was also Precentor of St David's Cathedral (1933), becoming a canon of the cathedral in 1937.
+He became a canon of St Davids Cathedralin 1937.
 He accepted the post of Professor of Theology at St David's College in 1940, and in 1941 that of Professor of Welsh.
-In 1948 he became treasurer of St David's cathedral.
+In 1948, he became Canon Treasurer of St Davids Cathedral (remaining as Professor at Lampeter).